gabrielhicks/gabrielhicks.dev/README.md

 ## Anatomy

+- "/"
-Currently I only have one landing page that prominently displays my most current projects from my time at Flatiron School.
-After my Flatiron projects I have listed Open Source projects I have contributed to as well as links to their respective repos.
+Currently I have a landing page that prominently displays my most current public projects as well as Open Source projects I have contributed to with links to their respective repos.

+- "/blog"
+I have fully integrated a blog landing page, right now I have been focusing on optimizing this setup for reusability and performance.
+I am excited for the upcoming blur up optimization for next/image.
+To get off the ground with my blog I have exported existing blogs as markdown and am working through the overall styling and components I would like to use as I move forward writing blogs on my own platform!
+After this system is worked out I will be adding a "/projects" that will have nice GIFs and blogs accompanying them including some that are not yet public!

 ## Fork, Clone, Run